bubble2k16/emus3ds/readme-picodrive.md

 The screen rendering is done completely using the original PicoDrive's ARM processor-optimized renderer.

 You can play Master System, Mega Drive games and Sega CD games, but it does not support 32X games yet.
-CD games run a little slower (you should enable 1-2 frameskips) on and Old 3DS, but it runs very well on a New 3DS.
+CD games run a little slower (you should enable 1-2 frameskips) on an Old 3DS, but it runs very well on a New 3DS.
 Meanwhile, use the Retroarch versions for 32X games. :)

 The default maps for the controls are:
 1. 3DS' Y Button -> MD's A Button,